The internationally recognised

 I'm not sure if this is the right program for me.
 How do I find out more?

-You can go to the GLA:D Website for more information, and you can book in for a GLA:D Initial Consultation, where your physiotherapist will ask about your history, assess how you move, and help you decide if this is the right program for you.
+You can book in for a GLA:D Initial Consultation, where your physiotherapist will ask about your history, assess how you move, and help you decide if this is the right program for you.